 THE WAY

 When one awakens, Philip’s parable mystery becomes solved: if you receive the gift it is yours, if not, you have only taken the gift as a pretender.
 Within the parable, Philip’s resolution directs us to a fuller confirmation of the spirit.
-This confirmation is not assumed by the individual but can only be received from God.
-Likewise, meditations or prayer may lead one forward, but true conversion can only occur by accepting the indwelling Holy Spirit, the awakening to the kingdom within.
-Believing is not the same as acceptance.
-The Way cannot be engaged without this awakening.
-Sowing a good seed can engender this awakening.
+This confirmation can only be received from God, or from the spirit (kingdom) within.
+For many this confirmation experience may come as an anointing from above, but the result is the awakening within.
+Likewise, meditations or prayer may lead one forward, but true conversion can only occur by accepting the indwelling Holy Spirit, the kingdom within.
+In different words, believing is not the same as acceptance.

-Similar to Philip, Jesus speaks of this mysterious engagement in Luke 8.10 and gives the disciples an almost cryptic message concerning the nature of parables.
+Similar to Philip, Jesus speaks of this mysterious engagement of awakening in Luke 8.10 and gives the disciples an almost cryptic message concerning the nature of parables.
 “To you, it has been given to know the mysteries of the kingdom of God, but to the rest, it is given in parables, that: ‘Seeing they may not see [(perceive) Mk.
 4.12], and hearing they may not understand.”
 Luke’s version separates those who have a more comprehending mind from those who do not, or perhaps those who seek and knock as opposed to those who wonder where the door is.

 If “faith comes by hearing (hearing often), and hearing by the word of God,” Rom.
 10.17, it seems clear that the word of truth must be spoken.
 But Jesus warns that only some will understand—only some might awaken.
 They may have accepted the kingdom based on belief, yet there is not enough faith to carry them into the true revelation.
 For those who remain asleep, the words fall on an unawakened soul, “and hearing they may not understand.”
+They know about, but do not live in the awakening.

 Both the Philip and Jesus parables point out ‘the something that is missing’.
 Philip tells us that merely claiming but not truly receiving will result in a very different life than he who actually awakens.
 The one who will strive because he owes, the others who receive stand satisfied.
 Jesus tells us that only at certain times will his words be perceived, and only by certain people, thus discerning the awakened from the unawakened.